Amourspirit/python_ooo_dev_tools/README.rst

     - Clip (clipboard support)
     - Dialogs (Build dialog forms)
     - Draw (LibreOffice Draw)
-    - Forms (Support for bilding forms)
+    - Forms (Support for building forms)
     - Gallery (Methods for accessing and reporting on the Gallery)
     - Mail (Mail service provider)
-    - Print (Print servic provider)
+    - Print (Print service provider)
     - And more ...

 Include modules that have not yet been fully tested: